When and How To Refinance a Personal Loan

 LightStream doesn’t specify its exact credit score requirements, but you must have good to excellent credit to qualify.
 Most of the applicants that LightStream approves have the following in common:

-• At least five years’ worth of on-time payments under a variety of accounts (such as credit cards, auto loans and home loans)
+• At least five years of on-time payment history on a variety of accounts (credit cards, auto loans, mortgages and other types of debt)

-• Stable income that allows the borrower to handle paying their current debt obligations
+• Stable income and the ability to afford current debt obligations

 • Savings, whether in a bank account, investment account or retirement account